 - 4. Press Steam Clean. - 5.
-Press OK/START.
+Press START.
 St Cn will appear in the display. - 6.
-To see the time remaining in the Steam Clean cycle press the Steam Clean key once.
+The time remaining in the Steam Clean cycle is shown in the display.
 Do not open the door during this time.
-If door is open while in Steam Clean for more than 4 minutes an open door alarm will sound. - 7.
+If door is open while in Steam Clean (d-O) will appear in the display. - 7.
 When the steam clean cycle is complete an alert will sound and the END message will show in the display.
-Press OFF to return to the clock. - 8.
+Press off to return to the clock. - 8.
 Take care opening the door when the steam clean is finished.
 Stand to the side of the oven out of the way of escaping vapor.

-- 9. Wipe oven cavity and bottom.
-Do not clean oven door gasket (Figure 37).
-Avoid leaning or resting on the oven door glass while cleaning cavity. - 10.
-To cancel Steam Clean at any time press OFF.
+9. Wipe oven cavity and bottom.
+Do not clean oven door gasket.
+Avoid leaning or resting on the oven door glass while cleaning cavity.

+To cancel Steam Clean at any time press OFF